exercism/python/exercises/concept/plane-tickets/.docs/introduction.md

-# About
+# Generators

+A `generator` is a function or expression that returns a special type of [iterator][iterator] called [generator iterator][generator-iterator].
+`Generator-iterators` are [lazy][lazy iterator]: they do not store their `values` in memory, but _generate_ their values when needed.

+A generator function looks like any other function, but contains one or more [yield expressions][yield expression].
+Each `yield` will suspend code execution, saving the current execution state (_including all local variables and try-statements_).
+When the generator resumes, it picks up state from the suspension - unlike regular functions which reset with every call.

 ## Constructing a generator

 Generators are constructed much like other looping or recursive functions, but require a [`yield` expression](#the-yield-expression), which we will explore in depth a bit later.

 An example is a function that returns the _squares_ from a given list of numbers.
 As currently written, all input must be processed before any values can be returned:

 ```python